 Or you could be like me, a single young male living on his own, never washes hands, cleans kitchen once every other week, ignores best before dates, forgets to throw away old food (and leave it in the fridge until I finally notice), have a cat running around the house.
 I have never had food poisoning.
 Guess either I built up a strong enough immune system, or I'm doing just the bare minimum so that I don't get sick....
 Maybe I'm lucky, maybe I'm invincible, maybe one day I'll get really sick and it will teach me a lesson :P As for the second part, yeah, I agree that spending money on expensive stuff is kinda pointless when cheap stuff just the job just as good, and lasts just as long.

 30 Things to Stop Doing to Yourself - StumbleUpon.
 Post written by: Marc Chernoff Email When you stop chasing the wrong things you give the right things a chance to catch you.

 Reiterate the Other Person’s Argument.
 As an online journalist, I often get yelled at for something I’ve written.

 These attacks usually appear on other people’s blogs, and (as long as they’re rational) I try to repost them on my own.
 Doing this helps prevent “flame wars” (an escalating exchange of nasty cyberdialogue), because I am listening to and stating their opinions, after all.
 Outside of the Internet, the same rules apply.
 Pyschology Tests & Surveys - StumbleUpon.
 Personality Quiz - StumbleUpon.

+We guarantee you’ll be uttering those words more than once at these ingenious little tips, tricks and ideas that solve everyday problems … some you never knew you had!
+(Above: hull strawberries easily using a straw).
+Via: apartmenttherapy.com Rubbing a walnut over scratches in your furniture will disguise dings and scrapes.
+Via: unplggd.com Remove crayon masterpieces from your TV or computer screen with WD40 (also works on walls).
+Via: athomewithrealfood.blogspot.com Stop cut apples browning in your child’s lunch box by securing with a rubber band.
+Via: marthastewart.com Overhaul your linen cupboard – store bedlinen sets inside one of their own pillowcases and there will be no more hunting through piles for a match.

 Via: realsimple.com Pump up the volume by placing your iPhone / iPod in a bowl – the concave shape amplifies the music.
 The 48 Laws of Power - Wikipedia, the free encyclopedia - StumbleUpon.
 Background Greene initially formulated some of the ideas in The 48 Laws of Power while working as a writer in Hollywood and observing that today's power elite shared similar traits with powerful figures throughout history.
 In 1995, Greene worked as a writer at Fabrica, an art and media school, and met a book packager named Joost Elffers.
 Greene pitched a book about power to Elffers and six months later, Elffers requested that Greene write a treatment.
 Although Greene was unhappy in his current job, he was comfortable and saw the time needed to write a proper book proposal as too risky.
 However, at the time Greene was rereading his favorite biography about Julius Caesar and took inspiration from Caesar's decision to cross the Rubicon River and fight Pompey, thus inciting the Great Roman Civil War.
 Greene would follow Caesar's example and write the treatment, which later became The 48 Laws of Power.
 He would note this as the turning point of his life.